Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Model

 For $r \in (0, 1)$, we denote by

 the random vector that follows the stationary distribution.
-To simplify the notation, we use $\E_{\pi}[\cdot]$ (rather than $\E_{\pi^\uu}[\cdot]$) to denote expectation concerning the stationary distribution when the index $r$ is clear from the context.
+To simplify the notation, we use $\E_{\pi}[\cdot]$ (rather than $\E_{\pi^\uu}[\cdot]$) to denote the expectation with respect to the stationary distribution when the index $r$ is clear from the context.